citp/privacy-policy-historical/w/wo/wor/workingpreacher.org.md

 ### **Personal Information**

-  * E-mail addresses of those who communicate with us via e-mail
+  * E-mail addresses of those who communicate with us via email
   * Information volunteered by a visitor, such as survey responses
   * Personal information volunteered for specific purposes such as online event or course registration, online applications, online donations or information requests